Understanding Primary Pumping

-APWA, ISPE, AWWA, IEEE, ASCE, ACEC and the Chicago Dept of Water Management.
+APWA, ISPE, IEEE, ASCE, ACEC, and the City of Chicago

 Due to our mutual interest of other Chicago Area Engineering Organizations, we have launched a collaborative map to display local engineering related events.

-Have an event that you would like to add, email us the following info:
+Have an event that you would like to add, email us the:

-Jeff Rensing (ISPE President), William Bogdel (Member At-Large), Adam Hardy (President), Jose Garcia (Member At-Large), Monica Altenhoff (Vice-President/President Elect), Keith Peltason (Vice-President), Mark Glochowsky (Member At-Large), John 'Tex' Mick (Member At-Large), Joel Feinstein (Treasurer/Secretary) and Laura Drumm (Member At-Large).
+Jeff Rensing (ISPE President), William Bogdel (Member), Adam Hardy (President), Jose Garcia (Member At-Large), Monica Altenhoff (Vice-President/President Elect), Keith Peltason (Vice-President), Mark Glochowsky (Member At-Large), John 'Tex' Mick (Member At-Large), Joel Feinstein (Treasurer/Secretary) and Laura Drumm (Member At-Large).
 Not pictured Myesha McClendon (Mathcounts), Joy Schaad (Chapter Rep).

 The Chicago Chapter of the Illinois Society of Professional Engineers (ISPE) is a professional association representing the interests of engineers in Chicago from all fields of practice.
-ISPE is a state society member of the National Society of Professional Engineers (NSPE), and the Chicago Chapter membership includes licensed professional engineers, licensed structural engineers, licensed land surveyors, engineer interns, graduate engineers, and engineering students.
+ISPE is a state society member of the National Society of Professional Engineers (NSPE).
+ISPE consists of licensed professional engineers, licensed structural engineers, licensed land surveyors, engineer interns, graduate engineers, and engineering students.
 NSPE, ISPE, and the Chicago Chapter all work to promote the engineering profession at the national, state, and local levels.
 Because of our diverse membership we often seek to collaborate with other organizations to serve our common member base and increase networking opportunities.

-The Chicago Chapter provides professional development, marketing, and networking events in the downtown Chicago area.
-Many events are over the lunch hour or immediately after work hours, focusing on a variety of topics relevant to the field of engineering and frequently offering professional development hours (PDH).
+The Chicago Chapter aims to provide quality professional development and network building events in the greater Chicago area.
+Many events are over the lunch hour or immediately after work hours, focusing on a variety of engineering related topics and frequently offering professional development hours (PDH).

 The Chapter also supports the Chicago Region MATHCOUNTS competition, provides scholarships to engineering college students, and distributes awards to local engineering firms for significant project achievements.

-ISPE is the only organization dedicated to protecting your professional engineering license.
+We are the only organization dedicated to protecting your PE license.

 PE Licensure Support

-Assist with navigating the licensure process and practice of engineering.
+We can assist with navigating the licensure process and with practice of engineering.

-NSPE & ISPE promote the positive image of engineers and actively seek media opportunities to enhance it.
+We promote the positive image of engineers and actively seek opportunities to enhance it.